What is Rent-seeking?

 - In democratic states, there is somewhat more transparency for voters to monitor the behavior of the politicians.
 Therefore, if politicians demand high bribes, it may be discovered by the voters.
-Subsequently, the voters can penalize the corrupted politicians by not reelecting them, or he may be criminally charged.
+Subsequently, the voters can penalize the corrupt politicians by not reelecting them, or he may be criminally charged.

 - Another force that that is driving the costs for rent-seekers is the competition among politicians.
 There are different politicians who may ensure the delivery of certain benefits to the rent-seekers.
 Therefore, the competing politicians will push down the cost of rent-seeking.

 Examples of Rent-seeking Activities

 - Taxi licensing